 15. Pegging Scheme

 If would like to apply a pegging scheme to the assessment instrument used for this report, use the drop-down menu to select the desired pegging scheme.

 Zero Performance Levels may be set up as part of your performance levels when you are creating instruments.
 A score of zero generally means that the work was not submitted or that the submitted work did not satisfy the requirements.
 Including the zero score in the calculation of the mean will negatively impact the mean score.
 Check this option only if you want to include zero scores in the calculation of the mean.

 Zero scores should not be confused with 'Not Applicable' criterion scores.
 N/A scores are not included in the calculation of the mean score.

 The Mean Bar chart gives an indication of the range of scores.
 For example, if you have a seven (7) performance level scoring range, a mean of 3.5 would have a 50% mean bar chart.

 When reporting on data that is generated using aggregate scores, additive assessment instruments, or pegging, the data might not fall neatly into the predetermined performance levels.
 In these scenarios, our system will automatically generate intervals in which to place the data.
 If there is a preference other than our system's auto-intervals, you may use custom intervals.

-- On Screen: This selection will generate the report within Chalk & Wire on your screen.
+- On Screen: This selection will generate the report within the application (on your screen).

 - Excel TSV: This selection will generate and download the report as an Excel TSV file.